metaseed/js-note/types/equality&comparisons.md

 ## Conclution

 1. use ===
-2. explicitly convert(coerce, cast) types with need:
+2. explicitly convert(coerce, cast) types when need:
     ```javascript
     '' + 10 === '10';       // true: + to sting.
     +'10' === 10;           // true: + to number.